-- 4.1 General Principles - 4.1.1 For the avoidance of doubt, any of the PCC's statutory functions may be exercised directly by the PCC at any time, irrespective of whether those functions, or matters ancillary to them have been delegated to any other person. - 4.1.2 Whilst Section 18 of the PRSRA permits a PCC to delegate certain functions, the PCC may not delegate to any constable or any person employed by the CC. - 4.1.3 The Scheme of Delegation provides a member of staff with the legal power to carry out functions of the PCC and CC.
+4.1 General Principles

+- 4.1.1 For the avoidance of doubt, any of the PCC's statutory functions may be exercised directly by the PCC at any time, irrespective of whether those functions, or matters ancillary to them have been delegated to any other person. - 4.1.2 Whilst Section 18 of the PRSRA permits a PCC to delegate certain functions, the PCC may not delegate to any constable or any person employed by the CC. - 4.1.3 The Scheme of Delegation provides a member of staff with the legal power to carry out functions of the PCC and CC.
 In carrying out these functions the member of staff must comply with all other statutory and regulatory requirements and relevant professional guidance. - 4.1.4 Any person carrying out the functions of the PCC, or making any decision relating thereto, will take appropriate professional advice as necessary, particularly legal and financial advice and, where appropriate, operational advice from the CC.
 Delegations may only be exercised where provision for any relevant expenditure has been included in the approved budget. - 4.1.5 When carrying out any functions, the PCC, CC and officers must also have regard to the following: - the views of the people in the Dyfed-Powys area; - any report or recommendation made by the Police and Crime Panel on the annual report for the previous financial year; and - the Police and Crime Plan and any guidance issued by the Secretary of State. - 4.1.6 The allocation of delegations does not prevent an individual from referring a matter to the PCC or the Policing Board if the individual wishes or considers it appropriate.
-The PCC will expect officers to draw their attention to: - issues which are sensitive or contentious; - issues of risk including operational, strategic, financial and legal risk or matters where there is a risk that the PCC and/or CC could be exposed to public criticism; - issues which reveal serious weakness in the efficiency and effectiveness of policing; or - any circumstance where it is considered prudent to do so. - 4.1.7 Before any financial liability affecting the Police Fund that the PCC might reasonably regard as new, contentious or repercussive is incurred; prior written approval must be obtained from the PCC. - 4.1.8 Any contracts or agreements for media programme filming must be authorised by the PCC prior to access being granted to DPP premises, assets or personnel.
+The PCC will expect officers to draw their attention to: - issues which are sensitive or contentious; - issues of risk including operational, strategic, financial and legal risk or matters where there is a risk that the PCC and/or CC could be exposed to public criticism; - issues which reveal serious weakness in the efficiency and effectiveness of policing; or - any circumstance where it is considered prudent to do so. - 4.1.7 After in initial discussion with the CFO, and before any financial liability affecting the Police Fund that the PCC might reasonably regard as contentious or repercussive is incurred; prior written approval must be obtained from the PCC.
+It is, however, recognized that it may not be possible to predetermine contentious and repercussive liabilities in all instances. - 4.1.8 Any contracts or agreements for media programme filming must be authorised by the PCC prior to access being granted to DPP premises, assets or personnel.

 - 4.1.9 All decisions made by statutory officers under powers given to them by the PCC or CC must be recorded and be available for inspection.
-In this document, reference made to the statutory officers includes individuals authorised by them to act on their behalf. - 4.1.10 The persons appointed as the Chief of Staff (CoS) and the Chief Finance Officers (CFO and DFO) have statutory powers and duties relating to their positions, and therefore do not rely on matters being delegated to them in order to carry these out. - 4.1.11 This Scheme does not attempt to list all matters which form part of everyday management responsibilities. - 4.2 Delegations by the Police and Crime Commissioner
+In this document, reference made to the statutory officers includes individuals authorised by them to act on their behalf. - 4.1.10 The persons appointed as the Chief Executive (CEX) and the Chief Finance Officers (CFO and DFO) have statutory powers and duties relating to their positions, and therefore do not rely on matters being delegated to them in order to carry these out. - 4.1.11 This Scheme does not attempt to list all matters which form part of everyday management responsibilities. - 4.2 Delegations by the Police and Crime Commissioner

-Chief of Staff and Monitoring Officer (CoS)
+Chief Executive and Monitoring Officer CEX)

-4.2.1 The CoS is responsible for the leadership and general administration of the PCC's office and is also the PCC's designated monitoring officer.
-The CoS's responsibilities can be found here.
+4.2.1 The CEX is responsible for the leadership and general administration of the PCC's office and is also the PCC's designated monitoring officer.
+The CEX's responsibilities can be found here.